 - Synchronicity errors lead to panoramic shifts and significant volume deviations left / right, in particular near the end points of the adjustment range. - In the middle setting range, there is an increased crosstalk and changes in the frequency response.
 Changes in the frequency response also occur at the end regions of the adjustment path. - The setting range for optimum volume adjustment is often too small, or at the lower or upper end of the potentiometer's adjustment range. - Non-reproducible settings (except 0 and 11). - Higher THD/THD+N. A point well known to measurement technicians.
-As soon as an analog potentiometer is in the signal path, the unstable contact between wiper and resistive track causes noise, which contains both THD (noise) and N (noise), even in the stationary state.
-Thus the -110 dB of a DAC quickly get reduced to -80 to -70 dB.
+As soon as an analog potentiometer is in the signal path, the unstable contact between wiper and resistive track causes noise, which contains both THD (distortion) and N (noise), even in the stationary state.
+Thus the -110 dB of a DAC quickly gets reduced to for example -80 or -70 dB.